GoogleChrome/web.dev/src/site/content/en/secure/cross-origin-isolation-guide/index.md

    `<img src="example.jpg" crossorigin>`).
 4. If you want to use powerful features such as `SharedArrayBuffer` inside a loaded iframe, append `allow="cross-origin-isolated"` to the `<iframe>`.
-4. If cross-origin resources loaded into iframes involve another layer of iframes, recursively apply steps described in this section before moving forward.
+4. If cross-origin resources loaded into iframes or worker scripts involve another layer of iframes or worker scripts, recursively apply steps described in this section before moving forward.
-5. Once you confirm that all cross-origin resources are opted-in, set the `Cross-Origin-Embedder-Policy: require-corp` header on the cross-origin resources loaded into iframes.
+5. Once you confirm that all cross-origin resources are opted-in, set the `Cross-Origin-Embedder-Policy: require-corp` header on iframes and worker scripts (This is required regardless of same-origin or cross-origin).
 6. Make sure there are no cross-origin popup windows that require communication through `postMessage()`.
 There's no way to keep them working when cross-origin isolation is enabled.
 You can move the communication to another